 Ray Davis Portfolio

-A genericized writeup of the security controls and delivery pipeline I designed and shipped for a production multi-tenant SaaS platform (Next.js App Router on Firebase / Google Cloud, serving multiple isolated business tenants from one codebase).
-Project and brand names are omitted intentionally; mechanisms and patterns are real.
+A writeup of work I designed and shipped for a production multi-tenant SaaS platform (Next.js App Router on Firebase / Google Cloud, serving multiple isolated business tenants from one codebase).
+I work across the stack: the front-end product UI customers and operators use every day, the back-end APIs and data model behind it, the security controls that keep tenants isolated, and the delivery pipeline that ships it all.
+Specific project internals are kept generic, but the mechanisms and patterns are real — and the live platform is linked above.

 At a glance